The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 While this is good for marketers, they need to ensure the product listings are consistent in pricing, images and wording.
 This means it’s more important than ever that the individual product feeds for the different channels match.
 Then, finding out which channel or product is performing best in terms of ROI is necessary.

-It is absolutely necessary to adopt a user centric approach and to customize communication based on their needs and interests.
+It is absolutely necessary to adopt a user-centric approach and to customize communication based on their needs and interests.
 Does it really make sense to communicate with every user the same way?
 Wouldn’t it be much better to take their user journey into consideration?
 Is the user already known?
 From which channel did they access the website?
-Did they for instance come over Google Product Search and want to see additional relevant products?
+Did they, for instance, come over from Google Product Search and want to see additional relevant products?
 Maybe the marketer already has an idea of their product preferences and could use this information to define and provide ideal product recommendations.

 All this information, and much more, should ideally be used to adjust the website to create the best possible experience for a specific user.
 The more specific and personalized it is, the higher your chance will be to convert them to buyers.
 Amazon is an excellent proof that a personalized website is key to success.